Camillo - Champion Lakes

 Population growth drivers in Camillo - Champion Lakes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Camillo - Champion Lakes's population was around 7,051 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 1,258 people from the 2021 Census count of 5,793 people, reflecting a growth rate of 21.7%.
-The change was inferred from the estimated resident population of 6,661 in June 2024 and an additional 409 validated new addresses since the Census date.
-This results in a population density ratio of 867 persons per square kilometer, which is relatively consistent with averages across locations assessed by AreaSearch.
-Camillo - Champion Lakes's growth rate exceeded both national (8.9%) and state averages, positioning it as a regional growth leader.
-Interstate migration contributed approximately 55.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Camillo - Champion Lakes' population is approximately 6,772 as of February 2026.
+This figure shows an increase of 979 people, representing a growth of 16.9% since the 2021 Census which reported a population of 5,793.
+The change is inferred from the estimated resident population of 6,661 in June 2024 and an additional 408 validated new addresses since the Census date.
+This results in a population density ratio of 833 persons per square kilometer, which is similar to averages seen across other locations assessed by AreaSearch.
+The area's growth rate exceeded both national (9.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 55.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Looking ahead, demographic trends suggest an above median population growth for the area, with a projected increase of 1,339 persons to 2041, reflecting a total increase of 13.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for the area, with an expected increase of 1,339 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 18.1% over the 17 years.

 Frequently Asked Questions - Population